Bloodwingv2/Multiple_Disease_Prediction/README.md

   - Outliers
   - Scaling issues

-- Applied `StandardScaler` to avoid bias from large values, as i was getting incorrect predictions.
+- Applied `StandardScaler` to avoid bias from large values, as incorrect predictions were observed without scaling.

 ---